EFTEC/BladeOne/README.md

 ## About this version
 By standard, The original Blade library is part of Laravel (Illuminate components) and to use this template library, you require install Laravel and Illuminate-view components.
 The syntax of Blade is pretty nice and bright.
 It's based in C# Razor (another template library for C#).
-It's starting to be considered a de-facto standard template system for many PHP (Smarty has been riding off the sunset since years ago) so, if we can use it without Laravel then its a big plus for many projects.
+It's starting to be considered a de-facto standard template system for many PHP (Smarty has been riding off the sunset since years ago) so, if we can use it without Laravel then it's a big plus for many projects.
 In fact, in theory, it is even possible to use with Laravel.
 Exists different versions of Blade Template that runs without Laravel, but most requires 50 or more files, and those templates add a new level of complexity, so they are not removing Laravel but hiding: